wdmcquinn/100-days-of-code/log.md

 **Today's Progress:** JS30 Day 6 and worked on timeclock project

 ### Day 32: February 4th, 2018

 **Today's Progress:** JS30 Day 7 and deployed a lamp stack on Digital Ocean

 ### Day 33: February 5th, 2018

 **Today's Progress:** JS30 Day 8 and finished up the Grow with Google Code challenge.

+### Day 34: February 6th, 2018

+**Today's Progress:** JS30 Day 9 and took the rest of the day to think about what to do next.

+### Day 35: February 7th, 2018

+**Today's Progress:** JS30 Day 10 and Continue where i left off on the Simon Project for FCC